callnow

 Example of Depreciable Cost

 Happy Private Limited purchases machinery.
-The salvage value of the machinery is $5,000 and its useful life is 5 years.
-Its purchase price is $ 25,000.
+The machinery’s salvage value is $5,000, and its useful life is 5 years.
+Its purchase price is $25,000.

 Solution: